az19939/IPCV-CW1-main/README.md

-# Coursework PART I - Shape Detection
+# PART I - Shape Detection

-> This part of the coursework requires [Python 3.6](https://www.python.org/downloads/).
-> For Windows, you might want to use [Conda](https://www.anaconda.com/products/distribution).

-## Marking Scheme
-This part is worth 50% of the CW mark for the unit.
-Marks will be allocated as follows.
-For subtasks 1-3, marks will be based on the content of the report w.r.t description, analysis and evaluation and on the code.
-1. Subtask 1: The Dartboard Detector - 15%
-2. Subtask 2: Integration with Shape Detectors - 15%
-3. Subtask 3: Improving your Detector - 10%
-4. Overall standard of presentation, analysis and evaluation - 10%

 ## Introduction
 Detecting (locating & classifying) instances of an object class in images is an important application in computer vision as well as an ongoing area of research.
 This assignment requires you 1) to experiment with the classical Viola-Jones object detection framework as discussed in the lectures and provided by OpenCV, and 2) to combine it with other detection approaches to improve its efficacy.
 Your approach is to be tested and evaluated on a small image set that depicts aspects of an important traffic sign – Dartboard.

-## :red_circle: Subtask 1: The Dartboard Detector
+## :red_circle: 1: The Dartboard Detector
-_(15 marks)_

 This subtask requires you to build an object detector that recognises dartboards.
 The initial steps of this subtask introduce you to OpenCV’s boosting tool, which you can use to construct an object detector that utilises Haar-like features.
 Training the boosted cascade of weak classifiers works with OpenCV 3.4 which requires Python 3.6.
 If you use Mac M1/M2, we strongly recommend you train your detector on the lab machine, and then you may transfer your model (cascade.xml) to work on your own machine.